Insight

 Overview

-• NDX's outperformance was driven by its overweight position and differentiated holdings in the Technology sector along with its underweight position and differentiated holdings in the Industrials sector.
+• NDX’s outperformance was driven by its differentiated holdings in the Technology sector along with its underweight position in the Energy sector.

 The Index uses the Industry Classification Benchmark (“ICB”) classification system which is composed of 11 economic industries: basic materials, consumer discretionary, consumer staples, energy, financials, health care, industrials, real estate, technology, telecommunications and utilities.

-• Nvidia announced earnings on May 20th and best analysts’ expectations on both the top and bottom line.
-Revenue was announced at$81.6 billion vs. the estimate of $79.2 billion while adjusted earnings-per-share cam in at $1.87 vs. the estimate of $1.79.
-Data center revenue grew 92% year-over-year.
-The semiconductor company continues to deepen relationship with companies with Anthropic, OpenAI and others.
-Despite the strong results, Nvidia’ stock dropped by 1.77% the day after the announcement (May 21st) but did finish up on the month by 5.80%.
+• Micron announced earnings on June 24th and beat analysts' expectations on both the top and bottom line.
+Revenue was announced at$41.5 billion vs. the estimate of $35.7 billion while adjusted earnings-per-share came in at $25.11 vs. the estimate of $20.49.
+DRAM revenue grew 443% year-over-year while NAND revenue grew 461% year-over-year.
+Micron's stock increased by 15.74% the day after the announcement (June 25th) and finished up on the month 18.88%.

-Source: Bloomberg, L.P., as of 2026/05/31.
+Source: Bloomberg, L.P., as of 2026/06/30.
 Past performance is not a guarantee of future results.
 Holdings are subject to change and are not buy/sell recommendations.
 Top and bottom performers for the month by absolute performance.
-Securities are mentioned for informational purposes only and are not intended as a recommendation to invest in any particular asset class, security, or strategy.

 Outlook